foliant-docs/docs/src/installation.md

 # Installation

-Installation of Foliant is split into three stages: installing Python with your system’s package manager, installing Foliant with pip, and optionally installing Pandoc and TeXLive bundle.
+Installation of Foliant is split into three stages: installing Python with your system’s package manager, installing Foliant with pip or Poetry, and optionally installing Pandoc and TeXLive bundle.
 Below you’ll find the instructions for three popular platforms: macOS, Windows, and Ubuntu.

 Alternatively, you can avoid installing Foliant and its dependencies on your system by using <link title="Docker">Docker and Docker Compose</link>.